Funaria

 Funaria is a genus of approximately 210 species of moss.
 Funaria hygrometrica is the most common species.
 Funaria hygrometrica is called “cord moss” because of the twisted seta which is very hygroscopic and untwists when moist.
 The name is derived from the Latin word “funis”, meaning "a rope".
 In funaria root like structures called rhizoids are present.

 Capsules are abundant with the moss surviving as spore when conditions are not suitable.

 Moss plant Funaria grows in dense patches or cushions in moist shady and cool places on rocks, walls or crevices during the rainy seasons.
 It has a height of 3–5 cm, a radial symmetry with a differentiation of an axis or stem, leaves or phylloids are multicellular colorless branched rhizoids with oblique septa.

 These are primitive multicellular, autotrophic, shade loving, amphibious plants.
 They reproduce by spore formation.
 They have no vascular system.
 Root like structures called rhizoids are present.
 They show alternation of generation i.e. the gametophytic stage alternates with the sporophytic stage.

 External structure of gametophyte

 Plant body is gametophytic and consists of two stages: juvenile and adult.

 The juvenile stage is represented by "primary protonema" (thread-like structures formed directly by spore germination).

 The adult stage is represented by leafy gametophore which is differentiated into rhizoids, axis and leaves.
-Rhizoids arise from the base of the axis and they are slender, branched, obliquely septate and provides anchorage for the bryophyte.
+Rhizoids arise from the base of the axis and they are slender, branched, obliquely septate and provide anchorage for the bryophyte.
 The axis is a stem-like structure arising from the rhizoid, long, slender, monopodially branched.
 The each branch is extra axilliary arising form the base of a leaf.
 The leaves are sessile, oblong-ovate with entire margin and pointed apex.
 Each leaf is transversed by a mid rib.
 Leaves are born spirally around the axis.